Council tax bailiffs - Fees.

 Charging a £235 attendance fee to recover an unpaid £75 compliance stage fee without any principle debt outstanding.
 The law does not provide for fees to be recovered in this way.
 Paragraph 58 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007

 Charging the £75 compliance fee when the bailiff company has been instructed or the date of the Notice of Enforcement.
 This is a myth put around by bailiff companies.
 Regulation 5(1)(a) of the Taking Control of Goods (Fees) Regulations 2014 says it becomes due then the enforcement agent is instructed.

-Charging the £110 Sale or disposal fee without selling any goods.
+Charging the £110 Sale or disposal fee without transporting any goods to a place of sale.
 Bailiff try advance fee fraud by charging all the stage fees in advance.
-If the bailiff did not sell any goods then you can make a formal complaint to the creditor and recover overpayments.
+If the bailiff did not start the process of transporting goods then you can make a formal complaint to the creditor and recover overpayments.
+The bailiff may counter this by saying they attended with a mindset to remove goods if they see a vehicle that belongs to the debtor.
+They might even claim they "called a truck" or say the "van is on its way".
+You can make a bailiff pass a truth test.
 There is a template below to deal with this.
 Regulation 5 of the Taking Control of Goods (Fees) Regulations 2014.

 "Its in the hands of the bailiff".
 The bailiff company deliberately PREVENTS you paying the debt and the £75 compliance stage fee to the bailiff company saying "its in the hands of the bailiff in charge".
 They are trying to swindle you of the £235 enforcement stage fee by preventing you paying it at the Notice of Enforcement Stage.
 Its a very common bailiffs scam.